cristianomartinsdias82/TheGame/README.md

 (GET)  http://localhost:5000/api/v1/leaderboards -> This endpoint displays the leaderboards after the database flushing background service has been executed at least once.

-How to play with this solution
+How to play with this solution<br/>
 1.Invoke a couple times the endpoint 1.
 You can use a tool like Postman or Advanced REST Client to send some requests as per explained in item 1.
 2.In this moment, invoke the endpoint 2 to check that match data is in the cache.
 These are data waiting to be flushed to the database.
 From this moment on, you can keep inserting data and, after approximately 40 seconds, the database flushing service starts its job to persist all match data